cssidy/btvdev-slack-bot/README.md

 # btvdev-slack-bot
-FriendlyReminder: Encouraging inclusive, professional language in Slack environments.
+A chat bot named FriendlyReminder: Encouraging inclusive, professional language in Slack environments.

 ## Built With